Santa Maria della Salute, Venice

 Salute was constructed in 1631 – 1687.
-Longhena died in 1682 when his work of life was nearing the completion.
+Longhena died in 1682 when his work of life was nearing completion.
 The works were finished by his talented pupil Antonio Gaspari.

 The gorgeous architecture and brilliant setting of the structure did something that seemed to be impossible: Salute became one of the symbols of Venice, this gorgeous city with hundreds of outstanding and legendary structures of world fame.

-Venice has many traditions and one of the most important ones is Festa della Madonna Della Salute.
+Venice has many traditions and one of the most important ones is Festa Della Madonna Della Salute.
 Each year on November 21 the city officials are parading from Saint Mark’s Basilica to the Salute in order to express their gratitude for getting rid of the plague.
 Between the churches is the Grand Canal.
 The people are crossing the water over a specially arranged pontoon bridge which is made of many barges.

 Description of Santa Maria Della Salute

 Longhena came up with a highly innovative and bold idea: to build an enormous rotunda.
-The whole church was just a rounded hall with a dome on top and smaller extensions to all directions.
+The whole church was just a rounded hall with a dome on top and smaller extensions in all directions.

 The structure was built on one million wooden piles.
 Salute was constructed from Istrian stone – a dense, marble-like limestone as well as brick, which is covered with marble dust (marmorino).

-The facade is decorated with many sculptures of saints and the Virgin Mary – also on the top of the tallest dome is a statue of Virgin.
+The facade is decorated with many sculptures of saints and the Virgin Mary – also on the top of the tallest dome is a statue of the Virgin.

-Santa Maria Della Salute church is one of the best examples of Baroque style and has inspired the construction of numerous similar churches in Europe and elsewhere from the marvelous San Simeon Piccolo at the other end of Grand Canal to the giant Rotunda of Xewkija in Malta.
+Santa Maria Della Salute church is one of the best examples of Baroque style and has inspired the construction of numerous similar churches in Europe and elsewhere from the marvelous San Simeon Piccolo at the other end of the Grand Canal to the giant Rotunda of Xewkija in Malta.

-Salute consists of the central hall, entrance part, ambulatory in the far end and six chapels.
+Salute consists of the central hall, entrance part, ambulatory in the far end, and six chapels.

 The interior is somewhat more restricted but Salute contains many outstanding art values.
-Many works of art are referencing to the Black Death.
+Many works of art are referencing the Black Death.
 Some of the most outstanding works were moved here from other Venetian churches.

 Art of Titian

-Several of Titian’s works come from the Santo Spirito church on Isola, the island with cemetery between Venice and Murano.
+Several of Titian’s works come from the Santo Spirito church on Isola, the island with a cemetery between Venice and Murano.
 Similar to Salute, this church also was embellished during the plague in 1510 – 1512.
 Artworks from this church were moved to Salute in 1657 – 1659 when Augustinian monks were evicted from Santo Spirito.
 Later the church was abandoned and gradually turned into a ruin.

 List of Titian’s works in Salute include: